GroundhogState/He_3P_transitions/about_transitions.md

 			* Stage 2 D_3, qwp 236 <-
 		* Note that an extra segment is required in the analysis script to deal with these
 	* So why do we only see these peaks?
 I wonder; can we actually see the D_3 and the D_1, because the D_2 is forbidden by selection rules?!
+	* Some of these transitions are very close to theory.
+We NEED to calibrate wavemeter in a closer region.
+	* Also, what about peaks that are too weak for us to recover?
 	* NB QWP fast axis offset at 203 degrees, HWP fast axis offset at 20 degrees
+* Sunday
+	* Damnit, unexpected failure; Huge numbers of coincidences in LabView log times?!
+How did that happen?
+Probably salvageable
+	* FUCKING DAYLIGHT SAVINGS.
+We should probably query a server somewhere for UNIX time.
+Or disable auto-DST updates?
+	* Hack fix: Mask out all the files in that 2hr window...
+	* Setting up for another run.
+What do we need?
+	* Confident that the shift in peak amplitude is enough to identify everything.
+So take waveplates out and extend exposure; let's not miss anything